-- A: As the account owner, you always control the account.
-If you don't need to use the account for your beneficiary, you can: - Keep the funds in the account Your account will remain available should your beneficiary change his or her mind - Change the beneficiary You can change your beneficiary at any time, as long as the new beneficiary is a qualified family member.
+A: As the account owner, you always control the account.
+If you don't need to use the account for your beneficiary, you can:

+- Keep the funds in the account Your account will remain available should your beneficiary change their mind - Change the beneficiary You can change your beneficiary at any time, as long as the new beneficiary is a qualified member of the family.
 Please see the Plan Description for details.
-Consult your tax advisor to determine whether such a change creates a taxable gift - Take a nonqualified withdrawal While this is always an option, keep in mind your account's earnings will be subject to federal income taxes and an additional 10% federal penalty, and for non-Texans any state and local income taxes, if applicable
+Consult your tax advisor to determine whether such a change creates a taxable gift - Take a nonqualified withdrawal While this is always an option, keep in mind your account's earnings will be subject to federal income taxes and an additional 10% federal tax, and for non-Texas residents, any state and local income taxes, if applicable

-Q: Can I roll over assets from another 529 plan?
+Q: Can I roll over funds from another 529 plan?

 A: Yes.
-Rollovers or transfers from another 529 plan without incurring penalties are permitted for the benefit of the beneficiary or a qualified family member of the current beneficiary once every 12 months.
+Rollovers or transfers from another 529 plan without incurring federal income tax are permitted for the benefit of the beneficiary or a qualified member of the family of the current beneficiary once every 12 months.
 However, the rollover must be completed within 60 days.
 Some qualified savings plans impose a penalty for this type of transfer and some states recapture tax benefits.
 Please review the terms of your existing account.